Skip to main content

 I took my BA in English Language and Literature at Manchester University, moving to King’s College London for my MA and PhD.
 I worked at the University of Reading and Keele University, where I taught for the English, Film and Media degree programmes, before returning to King’s in September 2013.

-I am currently Co-Director of the Shakespeare Centre London, President of the Marlowe Society of America and Website Officer for the Malone Society.
-Between 2019 and 2022, I served as a Trustee of the Shakespeare Association of America.
+I have served as President of the Marlowe Society of America and Co-Director of the Shakespeare Centre London.
+I am currently Website Officer for the Malone Society.
+I will serve as Vice-President of the Shakespeare Association of America in 2025-26 and President in 2026-28.

 For more details, please see my full research profile.

 I contribute to undergraduate modules on Shakespeare, Jacobean drama, premodern race and gender, and early modern literary culture.
-At MA level I teach seminars dealing with textual studies, editing, theatre history, gender, the relationship between medieval and early modern texts, and the afterlives of Shakespeare on screen.
-I currently supervise PhDs focusing on early modern drama and the law, actor-training, childhood, history plays, and the representation of race, gender, disability and the body.
+At MA level I teach seminars dealing with textual studies, editing, theatre history, gender, early modern drama and the afterlives of Shakespeare on screen.
+I periodically convene the MA in Shakespeare Studies: Text and Playhouse, taught with Shakespeare's Globe.

 I have worked extensively with theatre organisations such as Shakespeare’s Globe and the New Victoria Theatre, Newcastle-Under-Lyme.
-I also review books and theatre productions for The Times Literary Supplement.
 Recent public engagement events and interactions include:

-I would be happy to talk to the media on any issues connecting with her research or teaching.
+I would be happy to talk to the media on any issues connecting with my research or teaching.

 Research